 Please provide a detailed description of the events you witnessed.
 Include the date, time, location and individuals present.

+Any other information which should be considered in evaluating the validity of the complaint in this case:

+Acknowledgment:

-Any other information which should be of considered in evaluating the validity of the complaint in this case: Acknowledgment: acknowledge that the investigation is co , affirm that the information I have provided is true and correct.
-I onfidential and that I am not to disclose information obtained by me I understand that unauthorized disclosures could result in disciplinary Signature of Witness: Date:
+I,\\\\\, affirm that the information I have provided is true and correct.
+I acknowledge that the investigation is confidential and that I am not to disclose information obtained by me during the course of this investigation.
+I understand that unauthorized disclosures could result in disciplinary action up to and including termination.

+Signature of Witness: \\\\\ Date: \\\\\